AJ8GH/aoc-go/year-24/day-7/resources/README.md

 Adding up all six test values (the three that could be made before using only `+` and `*` plus the new three that can now be made by also using `||`) produces the new *total calibration result* of *11387*.

 Using your new knowledge of elephant hiding spots, determine which equations could possibly be true. *What is their total calibration result?*

+Your puzzle answer was `169122112716571`.

+Both parts of this puzzle are complete!
+They provide two gold stars: ⭐ ⭐